ctrlplusb/react-jobs/README.md

 // You use the "withJob" function to attach work to your component.
 //             👇
 export default withJob(
-  // Provide a function that will create a "work" function.
-  // The "work" function will be provided the props that were
+  // Provide a "work" function.
+It will be provided the props
-  // passed into component and must return a Promise for
+  // that were passed into component and must return a Promise
-  // asynchronous work, and any other value for synchronous
+  // for asynchronous work, or any other value for synchronous
   // work.
-  function createWork() {
-    return function work(props) {
+  function work(props) {
     // Fetch the products for the given `categoryID` prop, return fetch(`/products/category/${props.categoryID}`)
       // then convert the response to JSON.
       .then(response => response.json());
-    }
   }
 )(Products);
 ```